Campervan travel: Taking the slow roads of Ireland's west coast

 As they break, they boom, setting off a series of shutter clicks as the assembled surfing press snaps away at the spectacle just offshore.
 Surprisingly, the sun shines on the surfers as they dance on the water, climbing Ireland’s truly awesome peaks.
 In the background Benbulben, a mountain I have yet to climb, reminds me that there are many highs to conquer, even if surfing Mullaghmore will never be one of them.

 This article was orginally published in the February 2019 edition of Campervan magazine - read the full version by buying a digital issue copy here.
-You can read similar travel articles - in the UK and Europe - every month in Campervan.
-View subscription prices for the print magazine here.
+This trip took place prior to the coronavirus pandemic.
+We are publishing it for your enjoyment and to help you plan your future trips.
+Read the latest camping travel advice here.